 - Regularly review credit policies and update them based on business needs.

-- Maintain a proactive collections strategy to reduce overdue accounts.
+- Maintain a proactive accounts receivable billing and collections strategy to reduce overdue accounts.

 - Train AR staff to handle disputes efficiently and professionally.